As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-- 15 no-boil lasagna noodles (from one box)
+- 9 ounces (255 grams) no-boil lasagna noodles (one box)

 - Let cool slightly, then scoop out flesh into a medium bowl and mash with a fork.
 Stir in the ricotta cheese.

-- Add the milk along with the nutmeg, salt and pepper.
+- Add the milk along with the nutmeg, salt, and pepper.
 Raise the heat to high and bring to a boil, stirring constantly.
 Then reduce the heat to maintain a brisk simmer and cook, stirring occasionally, until the mixture has thickened enough to coat the back of a spoon, about 8 minutes.
 Remove from the heat and stir in one cup of the Parmigiano cheese.

-- Repeat with a second layer of noodles, squash mixture and sauce.
+- Repeat with a second layer of sauce, noodles, squash mixture, and mozzarella.
 Add a third layer of noodles and top with the remaining sauce.
 Sprinkle the remaining 1/2 cup Parmigiano cheese on top.
 Bake on the center rack until bubbly and slightly browned on top, about 35-40 minutes.
 Cool for 10 minutes before serving.

 Amount Per Serving: Calories: 397Total Fat: 19.2gCarbohydrates: 36.9gFiber: 3.5gProtein: 18.4g